Euclid: Galaxy morphology and photometry from bulge-disc decomposition of Early Release Observations: Comparison of structural parameters between single-S ersic and bulge-disc modelling

-Visual inspection of these selected objects indicates that those appearing below the diagonal are not properly modelled as the sum of a bulge and a disc, but rather as two non-concentric light profiles that do not correspond to either of the physical bulge and disc (see \sct\ref{sct-check-position}).
+Visual inspection of these selected objects indicated that those appearing below the bottom dashed black line in the top panel of \fg\ref{nsersic-nsersicB-BT-3d-space} are not properly modelled as the sum of a bulge and a disc.
+Rather, they are modelled as two non-concentric light profiles that do not correspond to the physical bulge or disc (see \sct\ref{sct-check-position}).
 Some of these objects are distorted asymmetric galaxies in which the S\'ersic profile models the bulge and its immediate surroundings in the disc, whereas the exponential profile models a sub-region of the asymmetric part of the galaxy disc further from the bulge (see ID 18b in \fg\ref{fig:exple-15}).
 This inclusion of disc light in the profile designed for the bulge leads to both marked overestimation and underestimation of $B/T$ and $n_\mathrm{B}$, respectively (see \tab\ref{tab-values-model-exples}).
-Another type of object identified below the diagonal in the top panel of \fg\ref{nsersic-nsersicB-BT-3d-space} are edge-on or highly inclined galaxies with no visible bulge, modelled by two adjacent light profiles along the disc, therefore leading to an intermediate value of $B/T$ and a bulge profile close to exponential ($n_\mathrm{B} \approx 1$), whereas the single-S\'ersic profile appears centred on the galaxy and its index $n$ is correctly estimated (see \fgs\ref{fig:exple-8}, \ref{fig:exple-11}, and \fg\ref{fig:exple-12}; these galaxies were already identified and discussed in \sct\ref{sct-check-position}).
-Visual examination of the fits above the diagonal trend indicates that a majority of these galaxies have neighbouring stars or galaxies that \texttt{SourceXtractor++} failed to segment out from the galaxy under study, hence including it as part of the disc flux in the profile fitting.
-These contaminations lead to an overestimation of the modelled disc flux, hence an underestimation of $B/T$.
+Another type of object identified below the bottom dashed black line in the top panel of \fg\ref{nsersic-nsersicB-BT-3d-space} are edge-on or highly inclined galaxies with no visible bulge.
+These are modelled by two adjacent light profiles along the disc, therefore leading to an intermediate value of $B/T$ and a bulge profile close to exponential ($n_\mathrm{B} \approx 1$), whereas the single-S\'ersic profile appears centred on the galaxy and its index $n$ is correctly estimated (see \fgs\ref{fig:exple-8}, \ref{fig:exple-11}, and \fg\ref{fig:exple-12}; these galaxies were already identified and discussed in \sct\ref{sct-check-position}).
+Visual examination of the fits above the top dashed black line indicated that a majority of these galaxies have neighbouring stars or galaxies that \texttt{SourceXtractor++} failed to segment out from the galaxy under study, hence including it as part of the disc flux in the profile fitting.
+These contaminations lead to an overestimation of the modelled disc flux and hence an underestimation of $B/T$.